 Energy efficiency requirements for residential-size air conditioners

-Certain types of air conditioners must meet national minimum energy performance standards (MEPS) before they can be sold in Australia.
-They include split systems, window wall units and ducted refrigerated air conditioners up to 65 kilowatts (kW) in capacity.
-It is illegal to sell these types of air conditioner in South Australia if they don’t meet the national MEPS.
+Certain types of air conditioners must meet national Minimum Energy Performance Standards (MEPS) before they can be sold in Australia.
+They include split systems, window wall units, and ducted refrigerated air conditioners up to 65 kilowatts (kW) in capacity.
+It is illegal to sell these types of air conditioners in South Australia if they don’t meet the national MEPS.

 MEPS don't apply to evaporative or portable air conditioners.